""

 Investing in tax-incentivised schemes like the Enterprise Investment Scheme (EIS) and Venture Capital Trusts (VCT) can offer significant tax benefits while supporting early-stage businesses in the UK.

 • Enterprise Investment Scheme (EIS): By investing in EIS-qualifying companies, you can receive 30% income tax relief on investments up to £1 million per year (or £2 million if investing in knowledge-intensive companies).
-Additionally, you can defer capital gains tax (CGT) if gains are reinvested into EIS-qualifying companies, and benefit from inheritance tax exemption after holding the shares for at least two years.
+Additionally, you can defer CGT if gains are reinvested into EIS-qualifying companies, and benefit from inheritance tax exemption after holding the shares for at least two years.
 Loss relief is also available, allowing you to offset losses against your income or capital gains.

 • Venture Capital Trusts (VCT): VCTs allow you to invest in a portfolio of small, growing UK businesses.
-You can receive 30% income tax relief on investments up to £200,000 per year, provided the shares are held for at least five years.
+You can receive 30% income tax relief on investments (reducing to 20% from 6 April 2026) up to £200,000 per year, provided the shares are held for at least five years.
 Dividends from VCT shares are tax-free, and you are exempt from CGT on profits when selling your VCT shares.
+You cannot carry forward unused tax relief from a VCT investment.

-These investments carry higher risks due to the nature of the businesses they support, so it's essential to seek advice to determine if they align with your financial goals and risk tolerance.
+These investments carry higher risks due to the nature of the businesses they support, so it is essential to seek advice to determine if they align with your financial goals and risk tolerance.

-Why it's important to maximise your tax allowances
+Why it is important to maximise your tax allowances

 1. Reduce tax liability: By making full use of your allowances, you can lower the amount of tax you owe, keeping more of your money in your pocket.